BrianOSullivanGit/stochasticSim/README.md

 ### Ground truth map file

-This file maps each record in the (filtered VCF) somatic variant caller output to the corresponding ground truth in each donor haplotype (recorded in the ground truth VCFs).
-The first 2 columns of each record in the ground truth map show the candidate variants genomic coordinates (ie., chromosome and locus, 1 base), relative to its alignment against the standard reference genome, as it appears in the caller output VCF.
+This file maps each record in the (filtered VCF) somatic variant caller output to its corresponding ground truth in each haplotype (recorded in the ground truth VCFs).
+The first 2 columns of each record in the ground truth map show the genomic coordinates (ie., chromosome and locus, 1 base) of the variant as it appears in the caller output VCF.
+These coordinates correspond to its aligned location in the standard reference genome.